SeraphimSerapis/SeraphimSerapis/README.md

 ## 🤖 What I currently play with

-As stated in my bio, I am a massive fan of anything connected to home automation.
+As stated in my bio above, I'm a massive fan of anything connected to home automation.
 I love using [Docker](https://github.com/docker), [Kubernetes](https://github.com/kubernetes/kubernetes), and [Home Assistant](https://github.com/home-assistant/core) to make my life easier and automate processes.

 ## ✉️ Contact